danieljpost-dev/task-types/greek-tasks.md

 ## Odysseyan Task
 - when you set out to accomplish one specific task but keep getting diverted by side tasks and delayed by circumstances outside your control
-- ok so I took way too long to get this task done but listen to al lthe other great stuff I accomplished while procrastinating
+- ok so I took way too long to get this task done but listen to all the other great stuff I accomplished while procrastinating

 ## Pirrhyc Task
 - you have been placed in charge of a project, in order to burn it to the ground